18 Langs Rd, Ascot Vale 9370 1813

 Sitting at a desk and tapping away on a computer all day is not what our bodies are designed to do.
-A huge number of my patients suffer from ‘complaints of the arm, neck and/or shoulder’ also known as CANS.
+A large number of my patients suffer from ‘complaints of the arm, neck and/or shoulder’ – also known as CANS.
 This is a musculoskeletal condition that is not caused by acute trauma or any systemic disease, just by poor sitting posture.
 Interestingly, computer workers more often experience pain in the neck and shoulders than the hands and forearms.
-This is unexpected as the muscles used to type are in the hands and forearm.
+This is unexpected as the muscles used to type and control the mouse are predominantly in the hands and forearm.

 CANS causes pain across the shoulders and often up the side of the neck.
 In more severe cases, the patient can experience headaches, numbness, tingling, pins and needles in the arms.

-The office worker’s poor posture is most commonly slumped with the head positioned forward and the shoulders rolled in.
-This anterior or forward position of the neck puts a huge amount of extra stress on the muscles of the shoulders and neck causing them to become tight and painful.
+The position of an office worker’s poor posture is most commonly slumped with the head positioned forward and the shoulders rolled in.
+This anterior, or forward, position of the neck puts a huge amount of extra stress on the muscles of the shoulders and neck causing them to become overloaded, tight and painful.

-The nerves and blood vessels that supply the arm come out of the spine and pass through the neck muscles, under the clavicle or collar bone, under the pec muscles, through the arm pit and into the arm.
-The muscles that are affected by the poor sitting posture are the ones that the bundle of nerves and blood vessels pass through.
-The pressure of tight muscles onto the nerves causes tingling and numbness, the pressure onto blood vessels effects blood supply to the arm causing pins and needles or make the arm “go to sleep”.
+Some of the nerves and blood vessels that supply the arm exit the neck by passing through the neck muscles, under the clavicle (collar bone), under the pec (chest) muscles, through the arm pit and into the arm.
+The muscles that are predominantly affected by poor sitting posture are the ones that this bundle of nerves and blood vessels pass through.
+The pressure of the tight muscles onto the nerves causes tingling and numbness, the pressure onto blood vessels effects blood supply to the arm causing pins and needles or makes the arm “go to sleep”.

-The research into this common condition says that there are several other factors that influence the pain experienced by the patient.
-Things such as high stress, having little influence over one’s work situation and limited breaks increase the likelihood of experiencing pain and that it will be worse that someone without these other factors.
+The research into this common condition informs us that there are several other factors that influence the pain experienced by patients.
+Things such as high stress levels, inflexible work ergonomics, and having no/limited breaks at work all increase the likelihood of experiencing the symptoms outlined above.

-Interestingly, Women experience CANS more often and to a greater degree then their male co-workers in exactly the same conditions.
+Interestingly, women experience CANS more often and to a greater degree then their male co-workers in exactly the same conditions.
 In a year, 51% of male computer workers experience CANS verses 72% of women.
-The research suggests that the reasons are the difference between the male and female body, that women tend to work without a break for longer than men and finally due to the extra stress on women from running a house hold and child care.
+The research suggests that the reasons behind this discrepancy include differences between the male and female body, that women tend to work without a break for longer than men, and due to the higher likelihood of extra stress on women from running a household and taking on childcare duties in addition to their work stressors.

 What can you do about it?